HimashaSawani/Weather-App/README.md

 - **JavaScript** – Handling the functionality and connecting to the weather API
 - **OpenWeatherMap API** – Fetching live weather data

-## Setup Instructions

-To run this project locally, follow the steps below:

 ## Preview